Ash Hill

 The estate passed out of the Weldon family to P.M.
 Lindsay in 1911.
 Captain Lindsay sold Ash Hill to Mrs. Denny Johnson in 1946.

-Today, Ash Hill has been opened to the public and sees a great many people of vaired interests.
+Today, Ash Hill has been opened to the public and sees a great many people of varied interests.
 From architects to historians interested in taking a peek at Ireland's unique past, all are welcome.
 Ash Hill is still owned by the Johnson family who enjoy sharing their love of history and the outdoors with the public.
-Most days, Simon and Nikki Johnson can be found wandering around the estate tending to the garden and pastures.
+Most days, Simon and Nikki Johnson can be found wandering around, tending to the garden and pastures.
 For those interested, Simon can be happily talked into a full tour.